freedomofpress/securedrop/docs/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The admin should have her own username, passphrase, and two-factor
-authentication method (via smartphone app or YubiKey).
+authentication method (via smartphone application or YubiKey).
 Admins are also
 responsible for managing user credentials and encouraging best practices.
 (See
 :doc:`passphrases` and :doc:`passphrase_best_practices`.)